ong/awesome-decentralized-finance/readme.md

 ## Accounting
-– [Balanc3](https://www.balanc3.net/) – accounting, consolidation, reporting, and analytics tools for blockchain assets – [tokentax](https://tokentax.co/) – a tool to report taxes on bitcoin, altcoins, and all other digital currencies.
+– [Balanc3](https://www.balanc3.net/) – accounting, consolidation, reporting, and analytics tools for blockchain assets – [Tokentax](https://tokentax.co/) – a tool to report taxes on bitcoin, altcoins, and all other digital currencies.
+– [Veriledger](https://veriledger.io/) – accounting tools for crypto-enabled businesses

 <a name="misc" />